TuGraph-family/Awesome-Text2GQL/README.md

 This example shows how to use Awesome-Text2GQL Framework to generate a graph schema for use in corpus construction.

+#### Generate Data

+`python ./examples/generate_data.py`

+This example shows how to use Awesome-Text2GQL Framework to generate data instances based on a given graph schema file.

 #### Cypher2GQL

 `python ./examples/cypher2gql.py`